drsydd/SS14-Medical-Suggestions/README.md

 8) Having these various conditions and prescriptions would lead to interesting RP with CMO doing rounds for interns?

-   ## Conditions that have new treatment, how to diagnose, how to cure
+   ## Newly introduced conditions that have a specific treatment, how to diagnose, how to cure
 ---------------------------------------
 	Arrhythmia (Real life :use a EKG to see the chaotic rhythm.
 Ingame : Stethoscope already ingame, use to hear irregular and fast heartbeats?): Amiodarone (IV drug)
 	Seizure (See a player shaking on the floor) : Midazolam (IV drug)